eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 }
 ```

 The client that invokes the `TokenValidationService` will be responsible for providing the public key resolver and assembling the rules for the current security context.
-Public key resolvers will implement different strategiess for returning the key:
+Public key resolvers will implement different strategies for returning the key:
 - IATP - The implementation will resolve key material from a DID
 - OAuth - The implementation will use the `IdentityProviderKeyResolver`
 - Consumer pull data planes - May resolve from config, a vault, or some other form of secure storage